pontus/LocalEGA/docs/submission.rst

 .. note:: Source code repository for Submission components is available at: https://github.com/neicnordic/LocalEGA

 For a given LocalEGA, Central EGA selects the associated ``vhost`` and drops, in the ``files`` queue, one message per file to ingest.

 Structure of the message and its contents are described in :ref:`message`.

-The ``Ingest`` services (can be replicated) reads file from the ``Submission Inbox`` and splits Crypt4GH header from the beginning of the file, puts it in a database and sends the remainder to the ``Archive``, leveraging the Crypt4GH format.
+The ``Ingest`` service (can be replicated) reads file from the ``Submission Inbox`` and splits Crypt4GH header from the beginning of the file, puts it in a database and sends the remainder to the ``Archive``, leveraging the Crypt4GH format.

 .. hint:: There is no decryption key retrieved during that step.
 The ``Archive`` can be
           either a regular file system on disk, or an S3 object storage.
-          ``Submission Inbox`` can also be also have as a backend a regular file system or S3 object storage.
+          ``Submission Inbox`` can also have as a backend a regular file system or S3 object storage.

 The files are read chunk by chunk in order to bound the memory usage.
 After completion, a message is dropped into the local message broker to signal that the ``Verify`` service can check the file corresponds to what was submitted.
 It also ensures that the stored file is decryptable and that the integrated checksum is valid.

 At this stage, the associated decryption key is retrieved in a secure manner If decryption completes and the checksum is valid, a message of completion is sent to Central EGA: Ingestion completed.

 .. important:: If a file has been submitted twice one of them would be invalidated.